If you’ve never eaten a plantain before, you’re in for a treat!

 Peel the plantains by cutting off the ends and down the length (to the depth of the skin.)
 Remove the peel and cut 3/4″ slices at an angle.

 Heat a cast iron or ceramic non-stick skillet over medium heat.
 Place the plantains in the skillet, and cook until golden brown, about 3 minutes on each side.
-(Note: If you use a stainless steel skillet, you may need to add the briefest spray of coconut oil or organic canola oil to prevent sticking.
-You can also roast them in the oven on a silicone mat for an oil-free preparation.)
+You can also roast them in a 400 degree oven on a silicone mat or parchment paper until golden.
 Check often to prevent burning!

-While the plantains are toasting, make the chimichurri sauce.
+While the plantains are getting all golden and delicious, make the chimichurri sauce.
 To a small food processor, add the jalapeño, garlic, shallot, and pulse to chop.
 Add the cilantro and lime juice, and pulse to combine, adding 1-2 Tbsp. water if needed.
 Add the avocado and blend until creamy, adding more avocado if needed.

 Once the plantains are browned, remove from the skillet, flatten slightly with the side of your knife, sprinkle with salt and pepper and keep warm.

 Add the black beans and spinach to the same skillet and stir until spinach wilts and beans are warm.
 Add a tablespoon of water at a time to prevent sticking.
 Season with salt and pepper.

 To serve tostadas, spread a thin layer of chimichurri on the toasted tortillas, top with beans and spinach, and 2-3 slices of plantain.
 Add more chimichurri or a few drops of hot sauce if desired.